Khan A Sabur: Early life

 Khan was born on 10 October 1908 in Khulna, in the then East Bengal and Assam, British India.
 His father was Nazmul Hossain Khan, who was a lawyer.
-Abdus passed his matriculation from Khulna Zilla School in 1929.
+Khan passed his matriculation from Khulna Zilla School in 1929.
 In 1931, he completed his intermediate from Calcutta Presidency College.
 He obtained a bachelor's degree from City College, Kolkata in 1933.

 Career

 Khan joined the Krishak Sramik Party in 1937.
-He later joined the Bengal Provincial Muslim League went on to become its joint secretary in 1938.
+He later joined the Bengal Provincial Muslim League and went on to become its joint secretary in 1938.
 As a candidate from the Muslim League he was elected to Bengal Legislative Assembly.
 He was elected to Pakistan National Assembly in the 1962 Pakistani general election.
 He was the minister of Communication in the Ayub Khan's cabinet.
 He was later a member of the Muslim League (Qayyum) and contested in the 1970 Pakistani general election.
 During the Bangladesh Liberation War he sided with the Pakistan Army against Bangladeshi independence.
 He was arrested in 1972 after Bangladesh was liberated and was later released under the general amnesty of the Collaborators Act 1972.
 In 1976, he established the Bangladesh Muslim League and was elected to parliament in 1979 from three constituencies in Khulna.